Welcome to 2017.

 In 2016, I also spent a great deal of time discussing my views of innovation from different vantage points including strawberries and surfing.
 Of course, none of these are in my realm of activities, but it just goes to show how innovation occurs, sometimes in areas not commonly thought about.

 Finally, I wrote about my time at Washington University in St. Louis, Albany State in New York and John Belushi and the Blues Brothers.
-There are several other personal stories which hopefully you found interesting as well as my views on ethics and chemical engineering.
+There are several other personal stories which hopefully you found interesting as well as my views on ethics, chemical engineering, and process management.

 After all, my blog has now been up and running for over two years!
 While I’ve enjoyed writing these posts, it’s also been great to hear from my friends, colleagues, customers and others from all over the world.